ontola/openbesluitvorming/README.md

 ## Architecture

-The [front-end](/front) is a typescript react application that uses [reactiveserach](https://github.com/appbaseio/reactivesearch) for elasticsearch and [link-redux](https://github.com/fletcher91/link-redux) for linked data (RDF) rendering.
+The [front-end](/front) is a search and browse GUI.
+It's a typescript react application that uses [reactiveserach](https://github.com/appbaseio/reactivesearch) for search components, [link-redux](https://github.com/fletcher91/link-redux) for linked data (RDF) resource rendering and [react-pdf](https://github.com/wojtekmaj/react-pdf) to display PDF files.

 The [server](/server) is a node express application that serves as both a static file server and a proxy that forward elasticsearch queries to the elastic endpoint of open raadsinformatie.